Glencoe Dethatching Lawn Services

 - Use of biodegradable paper bags (no plastic)

-- Rigid containers (32-gallon max) for collection
+- Rigid containers (32-gallon max) for yard waste

 Glencoe Department of Public Works